google-research/google-research/opt_list/README.md

 We provide full example usage in [opt\_list/examples/](https://github.com/google-research/google-research/tree/master/opt_list/opt_list/examples) and code snippets below.
 For all examples we assume you are in the google\_research/opt\_list directory.

+### Remove your weight decay!

+For best performance, we recommend turning off any form l2 regularization or weight decay.
+These optimizers already manage this for you.

 ## Installation
 Install via pip from github: